shopkins-seagen/spi_user-guide/source/apps/sasjobmgr/bat.rst

 For recurring jobs or final runs, programmers should create .BAT files to manage the execution of the programs.
 See `create bat files from UI <ui-bat.html>`__ for details on how to create .bat file using the SAS Launcher UI.

 A single .bat file can have mulitple calls, though each call creates a separate HTML summary.
-Starting in v2, user can use the mixed run mode to process files sequentially, and process groups programs without dependencies in parallel.
+Starting in v2, the app supports a mixed run mode to process files both sequentially and in parallel using an optional third column in the CSV file.

+The .BAT file exposes all the options available in SJM.
+See `command line flags <flags.html>`__ for a desription of each option.

 Example: Default Call
 ----------------------------------------------------